Perspective | The meat industry is doing exactly what Big Oil does to fight climate action

 Like fossil fuel companies that funded research to promote climate skepticism, meat and dairy companies have funded experts to undermine scientific findings.
 After the United Nations published its report on animal agriculture, for example, Frank Mitloehner, a scientist at the University of California at Davis, challenged the results.
 Mitloehner did not contest the absolute contributions of beef producers to climate change; rather, he criticized the report’s comparison with the transportation sector, calling the analysis “lopsided” for counting only vehicle emissions from driving.
 Still, when the U.N. authors acknowledged the inconsistency, major news outlets from CNN to Fox ran articles that questioned or outright denied that meat production significantly contributed to climate change.
 None of this coverage acknowledged that the Beef Checkoff Program, an industry initiative that aims to encourage beef sales, had paid Mitloehner $26,000 to conduct his study.
 Mitloehner, whose training is in animal science, not climate science, remains one of the most prominent academic defenders of Big Meat; his recent activities include industry presentations and white papers downplaying the climate impacts of methane.

-(Contacted by a Washington Post editor, Mitloehner said: “I am committed to research that is allowing farmers to lessen the greenhouse gas contributions of their herds.
+(Contacted by a Washington Post editor, Mitloehner said in an email: “I am committed to research that is allowing farmers to lessen the greenhouse gas contributions of their herds.
 My study was with merit, as the authors of ‘Livestock’s Long Shadow’ acknowledged.
 I did not attempt to undermine the work of the authors from the Food and Agriculture Organization of the United Nations.
 Rather, I was able to help set the record straight about the true impact of animal agriculture on global warming.
 In fact, I later became chairman of a FAO global livestock project called LEAP.
 Funding from the Beef Checkoff helped support one undergraduate student for two quarters during the production of the study mentioned above.
 A majority of the funding for my research has come from governmental agencies, such as the Environmental Protection Agency and California Air Resources Board.
 My job as an animal-science researcher and extension specialist requires me to work with the livestock sector.
 I could not do my job any other way — nor would I want to.
 Animal agriculture is not the main source of climate change that many would have us believe.
 That notwithstanding, it does in fact contribute to climate change, which is why I work diligently to help farmers reduce that contribution.”)

 Meat- and dairy-funded trade associations do similar work.
 The North American Meat Institute, insisting that there is “much uncertainty” about climate change, publishes “fact sheets” that selectively count only manure management and animal digestion byproducts as contributors to emissions.
 The National Cattlemen’s Beef Association website includes an animated explainer, “Tough questions about beef sustainability,” that minimizes the industry’s role in environmental problems, from water use to carbon emissions.
 In response to congressional plans to address climate issues or reports calling for dietary changes, these groups contend that the beef supply chain has environmental benefits, such as cultivating soil for carbon storage.
 They also point to data showing that farmers and ranchers have become more efficient, producing meat and poultry using fewer resources.
 Changing food consumption, they contend, is not a “silver bullet.”

 Animal agriculture companies have also developed specialized greenwashing techniques.
 Methane and land-use changes to grow feed account for 85 percent of animal agriculture’s greenhouse gas emissions.
 Yet meat and dairy companies typically focus their sustainability campaigns on carbon dioxide and on using renewable energy to run their operations — even though energy use represents a small fraction of animal agriculture emissions.
 Hormel Foods recently said it is “on a path to zero,” referring not to the company’s own emissions but to matching 100 percent of its energy consumption with renewable sourcing by 2030.
-Last month, JBS, the world’s largest meat company, took out a full-page ad in the New York Times promising to reach “net zero by 2040,” and announced commitments to both “net zero greenhouse gas emissions" and no deforestation.
+Last month, JBS, the world’s largest meat company, took out a full-page ad in the New York Times promising to reach “net zero by 2040,” and announced commitments to “net zero greenhouse gas emissions” and no deforestation.
 This was a startling shift from a company that, as recently as 2019, discussed emissions reduction only in terms of energy use, without mentioning methane or land use.
 The notion of a “net zero” JBS is reminiscent of BP’s rebrand as “Beyond Petroleum” more than 20 years ago.

 A massive Canadian fossil trove reminds us how fleeting life on Earth can be — and how much peril we’re in